Slate Islands (Ontario): Human history

-Human sites have been found on the islands dating to about 1000CE.
+Human sites have been found on the islands dating to about 1000 CE.

 A lighthouse was built on Patterson Island, the largest island, in 1903 to help ships locate the harbour at the nearby town of Jackfish, Ontario.
 The island is named after William Patterson, a former lieutenant-governor of Saskatchewan.
 Later, a fishing station was built on McColl Island.

 The original forests on the islands were modified by logging and forest fires.
 Up until the 1940s, the islands were used to stockpile boomed logs from the mainland Lake Superior north shore for export on lake freighters to pulp mills in the United States.

 In 1985, the Slate Islands were protected as an Ontario Natural Environment Provincial Park.
 The islands remoteness is enforced by almost 9 km of open, wild, Lake Superior water and its distance from any large communities.
 It is frequented by naturalists, fishing parties, sailors exploring this Great Lake, and recently by an increasing number of sea kayaking parties.

 Fauna

 The islands are home to woodland caribou which migrated by ice bridge from the mainland most recently in 1907.
-They have been studied extensively from 1974 to 2007 by Dr. A.T.
+They have been studied extensively from 1974 to 2007 by A.T.
 (Tom) Bergerud.
 The caribou are a classic example of island biogeography in action; the islands are notable for species that are absent but present on the adjacent mainland (red squirrel, moose, white-tailed deer, and grouse).
 No ungulates were present on the islands until the caribou arrived in the early 1900s while predators have been present only sporadically.
 Caribou reached the highest population density in the world on the islands before the 1990s, with the herd estimated at 650 animals.
 After a food shortage and die-off in 1990, the numbers were reduced to about 100.
 In 2012 there were about 200 caribou on the Slate Islands.
 Wolves reached the archipelago in the early 1990s, preying heavily on the caribou, but for reasons not entirely understood, they disappeared a few years later.
 Wolves are again present on the island since winter 2015/16 (or earlier) as evidenced by aerial observation and scat.

 The waters surrounding the Slate Islands have been protected from commercial fishing to preserve one of the last native stocks of lake trout in Lake Superior.
 The Islands have been a source of lake trout brood stock used at the Dorion Fish Hatchery, and fingerlings are planted back to Lake Superior to restore the fishery.